 - If a verbal instruction does not resolve the deficiency, the inspector will immediately inform the Capital Project Manager (CPM) who will direct the contractor to correct the violation in a reasonable time.

 - If the project fails to correct the violation within the specified time, the Building Official shall issue necessary notices or orders to ensure compliance.
 Work on the project may be suspended until compliance is achieved.

-- If the project fails to correct the violation within the specified time, the AVP for University Health and Safety and the AVP for Facilities Management will work with the AVP for Capital Project Management to resolve the non-compliance issue.
+- If the project fails to correct the violation within the specified time, the AVP for Health, Safety and Risk Management and the AVP for Facilities Management will work with the AVP for Capital Project Management to resolve the non-compliance issue.

 When a source of illicit discharge is discovered, the following course of action will be taken: